Zach Baylin

-Zachary Jones Baylin is an American screenwriter, known as the writer of King Richard and co-writer of Creed III and Gran Turismo.

-Life and career
+Zachary Jones Baylin is an American screenwriter.
+He made his screenwriting debut with King Richard (2021), which was nominated for the Academy Award for Best Original Screenplay.
+He also wrote the screenplays for the films Creed III (2023), Gran Turismo (2023), Bob Marley: One Love (2024) and The Order (2024), and co-created the Netflix crime miniseries Black Rabbit (2025).

+Early life

 Baylin is a native of Wilmington, Delaware.
 He attended the Tatnall School and graduated from Johns Hopkins University in 2002, where he was a two-time Academic All-America receiver on the football team.

+Career

 After graduating, Baylin moved to New York City, where he worked as a production assistant and set dresser for films and television including Dave Chappelle's Block Party, Jack Goes Boating, Top Five, Boardwalk Empire, and Gossip Girl.

-He wrote the screenplay to King Richard, which was listed on the 2018 blacklist of best unproduced screenplay.
+He wrote the screenplay to King Richard, which was listed on the 2018 Black List, the entertainment industry's annual report of best unproduced screenplays.
 The film earned him a nomination for the Academy Award for Best Original Screenplay.

 Baylin co-wrote Creed III with Keenan Coogler, set for a wide release on March 3, 2023.
-In April 2022, he was announced as the writer of a new film based on The Crow, starring Bill Skarsgård.
+In April 2022, he was announced as the writer of a new film based on The Crow, starring Bill Skarsgård, which released in 2024.
+The same year, Baylin wrote the script for Justin Kurzel's crime thriller film The Order, starring Jude Law, and co-wrote the biopic Bob Marley: One Love, directed by King Richard director Reinaldo Marcus Green.

+In 2025, Baylin and his wife Kate Susman co-created the Netflix crime miniseries Black Rabbit, also starring Law alongside Jason Bateman, and Kurzel directing the final two episodes.
+In 2025, it was reported that Baylin had wrote an untitled UFO-whistleblower film to be directed by Joseph Kosinski for Apple TV+.

+Personal life

-Baylin is married to Katherine Temma Susman, with whom he has two children.
+Baylin is married to screenwriter Kate Susman, with whom he has two children.
+The two co-created Black Rabbit.